smartdevicelink/sdl_evolution/proposals/0238-Keyboard-Enhancements.md

 **_Addition for Enhancement #3: Allow apps to change special characters shown on the Keyboard Layout._**

-1. SDL should define new Struct _"KeyboardCapability"_.
+1. SDL should define new Struct _"KeyboardLayoutCapability"_.
 This struct should provide capability info for a supported Keyboard Layout.
 This struct should include the number of configurable keys available for the given layout.

 **_This enhancement is applicable only for root level keys in the keyboard layout.
 If HMI does not provide configurable keys in root level of keyboards, the system should return Zero in number of configurable keys._**